 Ghost ants are highly adaptable in their nesting habits, which seem to be similar to those of pharaoh ants.
 Colonies of ghost ants are moderate to large in size, which calls for ant control.
 Also, they can contain thousands of workers and numerous functional queens distributed across multiple nesting sites.
-Ghost ants are very fond of honeydew.
+They are very fond of honeydew.
 Also feed on dead and living insects.
 Inside, ghost ants show a preference to sweet foods and are most commonly found in kitchens.

 What we do

 A-1 Bonded Termite specializes in safe and effective ghost ant removal treatments.
 When taking care of your ant problem, you can expect the utmost care and professionalism by our certified team of pest removal specialists.

 A-1 Pest Control thoroughly inspects your property to properly establish what pests we are dealing with, and their colony size.